top of page

 Scientific Context for Acupuncture Terms, What this means in Western Medicine Science

-Cold: Cold in Traditional Chinese Medicine (TCM) signifies a deficiency or lack of metabolic activity and circulation in the body.
+Cold: In Traditional Chinese Medicine (TCM), cold signifies a deficiency or lack of metabolic activity and circulation in the body.
 It can manifest as symptoms of cold intolerance, pale complexion, or a feeling of coldness.

-Wind: Wind in Traditional Chinese Medicine (TCM), wind refers to an energetic force that may cause imbalances and rapidly disperse pathological factors throughout the body.
-Wind is often associated with symptoms that are dynamic, migratory, or rapidly changing.
-Wind is also referred to as the speartip of disease and may be accompanied by other pathological factors.
+Wind: In Traditional Chinese Medicine (TCM), wind is an energetic force that may cause imbalances and rapidly disperse pathological factors throughout the body.
+Wind is often associated with dynamic, migratory, or rapidly changing symptoms.
+Wind is also called the speartip of disease and may be accompanied by other pathological factors.

-Western Medical Science Context for Wind: Wind the perspective in Western Medicine Science (WMS) can be compared to symptoms associated with certain neurological disorders such as Parkinson's Syndrome, muscle spasms, or conditions involving rapid changes in the body, such as allergies.
+Western Medical Science Context for Wind: The perspective in Western Medicine Science (WMS) can be compared to symptoms associated with certain neurological disorders, such as Parkinson's Syndrome, muscle spasms, or conditions involving rapid changes in the body, such as allergies.

 It's important to note that these associations are general and may not be all-encompassing.
 Traditional Chinese Medicine (TCM) and Western Medicine Science (WMS) have different conceptual frameworks and diagnostic approaches.
-While Western Medicine Science (WMS) often focuses on identifying specific diseases or conditions, Traditional Chinese Medicine (TCM) emphasizes patterns of disharmony and aims to restore balance within the body and get to the root of the problem.
-Therefore, it's recommended to consult with practitioners from both disciplines for a comprehensive understanding of your health and appropriate treatment options for you.
+While Western Medicine Science (WMS) often focuses on identifying specific diseases or conditions, Traditional Chinese Medicine (TCM) emphasizes patterns of disharmony.
+It aims to restore balance within the body and get to the root of the problem.
+Therefore, consulting with practitioners from both disciplines is recommended to understand your health and appropriate treatment options comprehensively.
 Thank you for taking the time to read this post, if you like this post please like, subscribe, and share this post.
-If you have any more questions or concerns check out our Acute-Acupuncture Wellington Frequently Asked Questions (FAQs), as we find these answer most people's questions.
+If you have any more questions or concerns, check out our Acute-Acupuncture Wellington Frequently Asked Questions (FAQs), which we find answer most people's questions.

 • LinkedIn